 \subsection{Discovering Concepts}

 The goal of concept decomposition is to learn a set of interpretable concepts that capture recurring patterns in model representations.
 This is often achieved via dictionary learning based methods \cite{bussmann2024batchtopk, rajamanoharan2024jumping}.
 In particular, Semi-Nonnegative Matrix Factorization (Semi-NMF) has been shown to effectively find concepts that VLMs associate with identifying specific objects \citep{parekh2024concept}.
-We extend this approach to the domain of artistic style.
+We extend this approach to art style prediction.

-Formally, for a dataset of images $\mathcal{X} = \{x_1, \dots, x_n\}$ with corresponding ground truth styles $y = \{y_1, \dots, y_n\}$, we prompt a VLM to classify each image $x_{i}$ as one of five style categories.
+Formally, for a dataset of images $\mathcal{X} = \{x_1, \dots, x_n\}$ with corresponding ground truth style labels $y = \{y_1, \dots, y_n\}$, we prompt a VLM to classify each image $x_{i}$ as one of five style categories.
 Following \citet{parekh2024concept}, we extract the residual-stream representation from a specified layer $L$ upon generating the first token of a target word, specifically the model's style prediction (e.g., `Baroque').
 The result is a matrix $\mathbf{Z} \in \mathbb{R}^{d \times n}$, where the $i$-th column contains the $d$-dimensional latent representation used by the VLM to predict the style of image $x_i$.
 This matrix is then decomposed ($\mathbf{Z} \approx \mathbf{U} \mathbf{V}$) under the optimization,

 where $K$ is a pre-specified number of concepts, $\mathbf{U} \in \mathbb{R}^{d \times K}$ is the learned dictionary of concepts (normalized $d$-dimensional vectors), and $\mathbf{V} \in \mathbb{R}^{K \times n}$ contains the concept activations for each image.
 Activations are strictly nonnegative and the $\lambda$ parameter encourages a few concepts to be active per image (sparsity).
-These concepts are then represented using prototyping, where images with maximal concept activation are selected \cite{alvarez2018towards, kim2018interpretability}.

 \textbf{Image Patching.} Identifying concepts across multiple images of artwork is more difficult than in other genres-such as the photographs used for object recognition-given the many detailed elements and relations that are depicted.
 Thus, as in \citet{kondapaneni2025representational}, who examine shared object concepts across models, we first split each image into a $4 \text{x} 4$ grid of patches and then apply concept decomposition at the patch-level (i.e., each input is an image patch).
-This localizes image features, making it easier to generate interpretable, high quality labels for concepts.
+This localizes image features, making it easier to generate interpretable concepts.